 Following COVID lockdowns, average smartphone usage increased by roughly one hour per day in the United States, according to a report by Ericsson Mobility.
 The report said that smartphone subscriptions are expected to rise from 5.5 billion to 7.5 billion in 2025 and that 5G connectivity will represent 74% of mobile subscriptions in America.
 That’s a lot of people using their phones.

 That’s huge.
 More people than ever are interacting with their smartphones in ways they never have before.
 Social media usage has increased, along with the consumption of popular media.
-That presents a huge opportunity for your business to reach new people, and even target those who are searching for products and services online that they may have traditionally accessed through retail stores and other traditional means.
+That presents a huge opportunity for your business to reach new people and even target those searching for products and services online that they may have traditionally accessed through retail stores and other traditional means.